Avantor

-Avantor, Inc. is a chemicals and materials company headquartered in Radnor, Pennsylvania.
-The company ranked 484th on the 2020 Fortune 500, based on its 2019 sales.
+Avantor, Inc. is an American biotechnology, chemicals, and pharmaceutical company headquartered in Radnor, Pennsylvania.
+Established in 1904 as J.T.
+Baker, the company changed its name to Avantor in 2010.
+Avantor went public in 2019 and is now listed on the New York Stock Exchange under the symbol “AVTR”.

 History

-In 1904, John Townsend Baker founded the chemical company J.T.
-Baker.
-The company was acquired by Procter & Gamble in 1985, and was subsequently sold to Mallinckrodt in 1995.
+The company's history traces back to 1904, when John Townsend Baker (1860-1935) founded the chemical company J.T.
+Baker specializing in producing chemically pure reagents.
+The company gained recognition for its "Baker Analyzed" labels, which provided detailed analyses of trace impurities in its products.
+In 1911, the company began publishing "The Chemist-Analyst," which promoted its products and philosophy.
+After Baker's death in 1935, the company was acquired by Vick Chemical Company in 1941.
+During World War II, J.T.
+Baker expanded its product line to include penicillin, pesticides, and chemicals for batteries and munitions.
+After the war, the company further diversified into high-purity solvents, chromatography columns, and hazardous waste spill kits.
+In 1985, J.T.
+Baker and its parent company Richardson-Vicks were sold to Procter & Gamble, and subsequently sold to Mallinckrodt in 1995.

 In 2010, investment firm New Mountain Capital purchased Mallinckrodt Baker Inc., which then changed its name to Avantor.
-The company expanded globally with the 2011 acquisitions of Indian laboratory reagents supplier RFCL and Polish lab supply firm POCH.
+The company extended its international market with the 2011 acquisitions of the Indian laboratory reagents supplier RFCL and the Polish lab supply firm POCH.

 In 2016, Avantor merged with Nusil Technology.
 In 2017, Avantor acquired chemical blending business Puritan Products Inc. and laboratory supplies company VWR.
 The combined company operates under the Avantor name, with VWR and vwr.com remaining as a selling channel.

 In May 2019, Avantor went public with a $3.8 billion initial public offering, which gave the company a market capitalization of $7.62 billion.
-This was the second biggest initial public offering of the year.
+As of December 2023, the top shareholders of Avantor included Vanguard Group Inc., Dodge & Cox Inc., T. Rowe Price Investment Management Inc., and BlackRock Inc.

 That same year the company expanded further into Asia with the opening of an innovation center in Shanghai, which focuses on monoclonal antibodies and cell and gene therapy.
 In 2020, Avantor doubled the size of its Bridgewater, New Jersey innovation center, expanding its research and development capabilities and cell and gene therapy reagent manufacturing.